 Uber operates in Prague safely and has an even dedicated service for pickups and rides to the airport called Uber Airport.
 Uber Airport is a dedicated service for Prague Airport and serves as the official provider of taxi services.
 The cars are mostly Toyota Camrys or similar mid-class sedans or SUVs.

 You can book the ride using the Uber app, airport kiosks, or counter.
 After successful booking you'll receive a PIN which you should share with the first available driver (usually the first one in the line).
+Just be careful and make sure you are booking an Uber, not falling for an “official airport taxi” scam.

 The advantage is that you can either prebook the ride or book one upon arrival, and you never have to wait, as cars are always ready in front of Terminal 1 and Terminal 2.
 The disadvantage is that the drivers are mostly foreigners who doesn't know much about Prague, but they will drive you to your location safely.